airbytehq/airbyte/resources/examples/airflow/README.md

 # Airflow Airbyte Plugin Demo Example

 ## Running the Script
 Simply run `up.sh` to bring up the Airbyte and Airflow containers.
-You don't need to worry about cleaning up the containers, as we run a `docker-compose down -v` before attempting to recreate them.
+You don't need to worry about cleaning up the containers, as we run a `docker compose down -v` before attempting to recreate them.

 After Airbyte starts running, head over to http://localhost:8000 and set up a connection.
 The script will then prompt you for an Airbyte connection id.
 You can find this in the URL after clicking on your connection.